Melvil Dewey: Work

-Dewey was a pioneer in American librarianship and an influential figure in the development of libraries in America in the late 19th and early 20th century.
+Dewey pioneered American librarianship and was an influential figure in the development of libraries in America in the late 19th and early 20th century.
 He is best known for the decimal classification system that many public and school libraries use.
-Among his other innovations was the idea of a state library operating as the controller of the state's school and public library services.
+Among his other innovations was the idea of a state library operating as the state's school and public library services controller.
 In Boston, Massachusetts, he founded the Library Bureau, a private company "for the definite purpose of furnishing libraries with equipment and supplies of unvarying correctness and reliability."
 Its investigative unit, devoted to studying the best practices of library loss-management, circulation and data retention, recovered 3,000 books in its first year of existence.

 Dewey's Library Bureau company is also said to have introduced hanging vertical files, first seen at the Columbian Exposition of 1893 in Chicago.
-In 1905, Dewey established the American Library Institute which was an organization conceived to provide for the investigation, study and discussion of issues within the field of library theory and practice.
+In 1905, Dewey established the American Library Institute, which was an organization conceived to provide for the investigation, study, and discussion of issues within the field of library theory and practice.

 Dewey Decimal Classification

-Immediately after receiving his undergraduate degree he was hired to manage Amherst's library and reclassify its collections.
-Dewey worked out a new scheme that superimposed a system of decimal numbers on a structure of knowledge first outlined by Sir Francis Bacon.
-For his decision to use a decimal system, he may have been inspired by two library systems that he includes in the acknowledgements in the first publication of his system in 1876.
-In that preface, and in the following thirteen editions, Dewey cites the card system of Italian publisher Natale Battezzati as "the most fruitful source of ideas".
+Immediately after receiving his undergraduate degree, Dewey was hired to manage Amherst's library and reclassify its collections.
+He worked out a new scheme that superimposed a system of decimal numbers on a structure of knowledge first outlined by Sir Francis Bacon.
+For his decision to use a decimal system, he may have been inspired by two library systems that he includes in the acknowledgments in the first publication of his system in 1876.
+In that preface, and the following thirteen editions, Dewey cites the card system of Italian publisher Natale Battezzati as "the most fruitful source of ideas".

 Dewey copyrighted the system in 1876.
 This system has proved to be enormously influential; though many American libraries have since adopted the classification scheme of the Library of Congress, Dewey's system remains in widespread use.

 American Library Association

-In 1876, Dewey moved to Boston, where he founded and became editor of The Library Journal, which became an influential factor in the development of libraries in America, and in the reform of their administration.
-He was also one of the founders of the American Library Association, of which he was secretary from 1876 to 1891, and president in 1891 and 1893.
+In 1876, Dewey moved to Boston, where he founded and became editor of The Library Journal, which became an influential factor in the development of libraries in America and the reform of their administration.
+He was also one of the founders of the American Library Association.
+The proceedings of the 1876 organizing conference were published by Frederick Leypoldt in the first volume of Library Journal.
+Dewey was secretary from 1876 to 1891 and president in 1891 and 1893.